 I can’t think of a single conversation that wasn’t reflected in the end product.

 We began by branding and naming the application, landing on Settle In – a reminder to the user that the app is meant to be a comforting mechanism to own and understand your resettlement process.
 From there we designed a universal iconography set, which mimicked airport way-finding, and a color scheme, which was devoid of colors representative of any particular nation.

 To account for English and Arabic speakers, we created a design system that enabled both left-to-right and right-to-left reading across the app and integrated curriculum.
 We integrated animated tool tips that added contextual hints for non tech-savvy users, prompting them using motion (rather than language) to access Settle In’s features.

 Before finalizing any UX or visual design decisions, we tested our prototype with real users who had recently resettled to the United States.
 While we did uncover a handful of UI design optimizations, the usability tests ultimately validated our hypothesis that the gamification format was an effective learning framework.
 Users were extremely receptive to the various question and answer formats, and expressed that having access to this type of information throughout their resettlement journey would have been extremely helpful.

 Up Next: Phase 2!

 The first iteration of Settle In launched in the Google Play and App Stores in March 2018.
-After a hell of a launch party with our clients and IRC stakeholders, we talked through project wins and opportunities at a full-team retrospective and started looking ahead to Settle In, Phase 2.
+After a hell of a launch party with our clients and International Rescue Committee stakeholders, we talked through project wins and opportunities at a full-team retrospective and started looking ahead to Settle In, Phase 2.
 Stay tuned!